VladRez/finance-and-operations/README.md

-##Finance and Operations
+# Finance and Operations
-Experimental automation and analysis tools
+Experimental automation, analysis and stand alone applications for finance/ day to day operations.